hitvisc/hitvisc/TUTORIAL-en.md

 chown -R hitviscadm:hitvisc /app
 ```

-In the settings file ``/app/hitvisc/front/pm2.production.config.js`` the following group of parameters sets the rules for accessing the mail account that will be used in the system to confirm user registrations/password recovery:
+In the settings file ``/app/hitvisc/front/pm2.production.config.js``, the following group of parameters sets the rules for accessing the e-mail account that will be used in the system to confirm user registrations/password recovery:

 >EMAIL_HOST: "smtp.yandex.ru", (must be replaced with the SMTP server host of the mail account)
 >EMAIL_PORT: 465, (must be replaced with the port number of the mail account)